Christopher Morel Player Props: Cubs vs. Nationals

 Christopher Morel At The Plate

-- Morel has eight doubles, a triple, 15 home runs and 15 walks while hitting .271.
+- Morel is hitting .270 with eight doubles, a triple, 15 home runs and 15 walks.

+- Morel enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .300.

+- Morel has reached base via a hit in 34 games this year (of 53 played), and had multiple hits in 13 of those games.

-- Morel has had at least one RBI in 42.3% of his games this year (22 of 52), with two or more RBI 11 times (21.2%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 23 games this season (43.4%), Morel has picked up an RBI, and in 11 of those games (20.8%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

-- In 30 of 52 games this year, he has scored, and six of those games included multiple runs.
+- He has scored in 30 of 53 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.